Polymer/polymer/PRIMER.md

 Polymer will "mixin" objects specified in a `mixin` array into the prototype.
 This can be useful for adding common code between multiple elements.

 The current mixin feature in 0.8 is basic; it simply loops over properties in the provided object and adds property descriptors for those on the prototype (such that `set`/`get` accessors are copied in addition to properties and functions).
-Note that there is currently no support for publishing properties or hooking lifecycle callbacks directly via mixins.
+Note that there is currently no support for configuring properties or hooking lifecycle callbacks directly via mixins.
 The general pattern is for the mixin to supply functions to be called by the target element as part of its usage contract (and should be documented as such).
 These limitations will likely be revisited in the future.

 The [module registry](#module-registry) should generally be used for registering mixins.
 Mixins registered with the Polymer module registry may be referred to by String name without needing to expliitly request the module via `using`.
 Otherwise, values in the `mixin` array should be an Object reference (generally retrieved via `using`).